bscriver123/market-neutral-requester/README.md

 ## Example

-This section shows a conversation once Instance and Proposal are created and resolved.
+This section demonstrates a typical interaction with the system once an Instance and Proposal are created and resolved.

-#### Input
+### Input

+The input consists of a JSON object containing a message and a model specification:

 ```json
 {